 Today, however, everything has changed.
 Game creation today takes a global launch approach, with producers releasing games in different languages to audiences all over the world at the same time.

-What Is Driving Online Gaming Globalization?
+What Is Driving Video Gaming Globalization?

 So, what is driving this shift in the gaming industry?
 For starters, the growth of the industry has made it far more profitable.
 Companies no longer need to release a game to one country to understand whether it will be successful.